 What is Kratom?
 A closer look

 What is kratom’s chemical make-up?
 How exactly does it affect the body?
-The key compounds found in the leaf of the kratom plant are mitragynine (the plant contains levels between 1.2-2.1%) and 7-hydroxy mitragynine.
-These active alkaloids function much like opioid receptors.
+The key compounds found in the kratom plant’s leaf are mitragynine (the plant contains levels between 1.2-2.1%) and 7-hydroxy mitragynine.
+These active alkaloids function, much like opioid receptors.
 They slow down the brain’s pain response, which is why the great debate of whether it is an opioid or not comes into play.

 Pain affects more than the physical function of the person.
 More than limiting motor ability, it can also affect one’s mood.
 A man in pain is likely to become stressed, anxious, and depressed.
 As is true for all other pain medications out there, it is man’s pursuit for a better quality of life that drives kratom’s popularity.